 If you are into night photography or long exposure photography, then don’t miss this natural light source to create some beautiful images.

 11. Night Light

 You would be thinking, Is there a good source of light at Night?
 Yes, there is.
 The Moon and the Stars are good sources of light at night.
-During night time, you should try doing Long Exposure photography using these light sources.
+During the nighttime, you should try doing Long Exposure photography using these light sources.
 You would need a good tripod for this.

-Most of the people tend to pack their camera gears, immediately after sunset.
+Most people tend to pack their camera gear, immediately after sunset.
 Don’t do this next time.
 Make use of the Bulb mode in your camera with an interval timer to keep your camera shutter open for a long time to create some breath-taking night shots.
 Give it a try.
-I am 100 percent sure; you are going to love this.
+I am 100 percent sure that you are going to love this.